bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 ```
 <!-- type: tab-end -->

-### Prices and dimensions
+## Prices and dimensions

-You can get prices and dimensions for a product.
+You can query prices and dimensions for a product.
+The example query shows how to query prices and dimensions for the specified product:
-If your product has variants, see [Get variant prices and dimensions](/...) instead.

-If Product values empty (except for required Weight): null

 <!--
 type: tab